radiohound/Pico_LoRa_APRS/README.md

 <img src="images/E77board.jpg" width="600">

-**Important :** This may requires an amateur radio license to operate if 433 MHz is not ISM band in your country.
+**Important :** This may require an amateur radio license to operate if 433 MHz is not ISM band in your country.
 So check regulations before using it.

 <img src="images/DevBoards.jpg" width="600">